Souvlaki (Greek Beef Kabobs) is the juiciest, most flavorful meat you ever tasted!

-These easy Baked OR Grilled Greek Beef Kabobs (Souvlaki) with tomatoes, zucchini, bell peppers and onions are crazy juicy, exploding with flavor and a complete meal in one, not to mention an impressive crowd pleaser!
+This Greek Beef Souvlaki with tomatoes, zucchini, bell peppers and onions are crazy tender, exploding with flavor and a complete meal in one, not to mention an impressive crowd pleaser!
 Serve your souvlaki with Tzatziki or dunk each tender morsel in my irresistible refreshing, creamy, heavenly Whipped Feta Tzatziki Dip!
 I’ve included instruction to make this Souvlaki both in the oven and on the grill because you are going to want to make these beef kabobs year round!

-Now onto these Greek Steak Kabobs (Souvlaki) with Whipped Feta Tzatziki Dip!
-While you can put a price on these Greek Steak Kabobs, I can guarantee its way less than eating out, and they taste way better!
-The marinated steak is melt-in-your-mouth tender and wonderfully smoky, juicy and just plain delicious.
+The marinated steak is melt-in-your-mouth tender, wonderfully smoky, juicy and just plain delicious.
 This Souvlaki can also be very quick to assemble IF you get some helping hands to skewer.
-We made kabobs in Cabo, and with everyone skewering at once, our kabobs were assembled in minutes. also priceless.
+We made kabobs in Cabo, and with everyone skewering at once, our kabobs were assembled in minutes!

 If you aren’t familiar with Greek Steak Kabobs (Souvlaki), Souvlaki is one of the most popular street foods in Greece that dates way back to 200BC.
 It consists of small pieces of meat and sometimes vegetables grilled on a skewer served with cooling tzatziki sauce, so basically our modern day kabob, or kebab or shish kabob or skewer.
 By whatever name, we have the Greeks to thank for this epic smoky, bite size deliciousness.